Fact One: You are a True, Proven, Real Life Winner. No B.S.

 When people think about goals, they think of things they want, places they want to go, things they want to do, people they want to be with.

 Yes, those are goals.
-Those are also a very tiny percentage of the goals you have.
+Those are also a very tiny percentage of the goals your nonconscious brain operates to gain.

 Can you have goals you’re not even aware of?
 Certainly, and you DO…